agnesebonfigli99/Progetto_Gruppo5/README.md

 # Progetto_Gruppo5

-Repository per i progetti del corso di Programmazione Come si muovono i taxi a New York?
+#Come si muovono i taxi a New York?

 In questo progetto
 svolgiamo un'analisi dei taxi a New York.
 In particolare, siamo curiosi di